NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.0.md

 - Fixes layout shift when the soft keyboard opens (iOS).
 - Adds auto-focus on input when creating new notes/kanban boards (iOS).
 - The dark theme now applies to the soft keyboard and status bar (iOS).
+- iCloud Drive notebooks and folders with special characters in their names are now properly supported.